-Choosing the Breakpoint→Edit...
+Choosing the Breakpoint \rightarrow Edit...
 (ALT, B, E) command opens the following dialog box:

-Breakpoint Lets you specify the address at which to set a breakpoint or Address
+Breakpoint Lets you specify the address at which to set a breakpoint or a break macro.

 Add Macro When selected, this specifies that a break macro should be included with the breakpoint.